 The Negative Impact of Irrelevant Training

 The worst part?
-An employee’s impression of company training isn’t likely to be relegated to a single session.
-If they have to take too much irrelevant training then it’s likely going to affect all future training too.
-Every time they hear another course is required you’ll get a big eye roll.
+Employees’ impression of company training will not likely be isolated to a single session.
+If they have to take too much irrelevant training, it will likely affect all future training, too.
+You’ll get a big eye roll whenever they hear another course is required.

-And that also means that employees will absolutely never seek out any company training on their own.
-Then L&D is only useful when it’s required and even then the purpose of training will never be achieved.
+That also means that employees will never seek company training on their own.
+L&D is only useful when required, and even then, the purpose of training will never be achieved.

 And none of that is the employee’s fault since irrelevant training is being created by… You guessed it, L&D.

-As a result, even if there are some useful nuggets of information in the training it’s going to be missed.
-That’s one reason why it’s so important to focus on training and get the right goals.
+As a result, even if the training contains some valuable nuggets of information, they will be missed.
+That’s one reason why focusing training and setting the right goals is so important.
 It remains true that nothing is important if everything is important.

-When instructional designers and L&D do poor-quality work then employees suffer and companies may experience missed opportunities, increased errors, and decreased overall efficiency.
+When instructional designers and L&D do poor-quality work, employees suffer, and companies may experience missed opportunities, increased errors, and decreased overall efficiency.

-Another bad impact of irrelevant training is high turnover rates.
-Just as a lack of training leads to high turnover, training with a lack of relevance can also do the same because that type of training is as good as nothing.
-Only good digital training reduces employee turnover, bad training can increase it just as much as no training at all.
+Another destructive impact of irrelevant training is high turnover rates.
+Just as a lack of training leads to high turnover, training with a lack of relevance can do the same because that type of training is as good as nothing.
+Only good digital training reduces employee turnover; bad training can increase it just as much as no training.

 Employees who feel undervalued or unchallenged are more likely to seek opportunities elsewhere.
 This can be a significant loss for organizations, as they invest time and resources into training employees who ultimately leave.

-That is they invested the wrong time and resources by creating training that simply didn’t meet the needs of employees.
+That is, they invested the wrong time and resources in creating training that didn’t meet employees’ needs.

-You now know that relevance is important to corporate training and irrelevant training has many negative impacts on the organization.
+You now know that relevance is important to corporate training, and irrelevant training negatively impacts the organization.
 But what exactly is relevance in corporate training?

 Defining Relevance in Corporate Training

-Relevance in corporate training refers to the alignment between the content and objectives of the training program with the specific needs and goals of employees.
-That’s after the overall goal of training is aligned with the goals and objectives of the organization too.
+Relevance in corporate training refers to the alignment between the content and objectives of the training program and the specific needs and goals of employees.
+That’s after the overall goal of training is aligned with the goals and objectives of the organization.

 But, for effective training from the perspective of employees, relevance means providing them with knowledge and skills that directly apply to their roles and responsibilities.
-Relevant training takes into account the unique challenges and requirements of different job functions within an organization.
+Relevant training considers the unique challenges and requirements of different organizational job functions.

 For technical training, relevance recognizes how specific roles use different systems and what their primary use is for a system.
-In some cases that means training can’t be 100% personalized for every role but overall it should be easy to apply to them relatively closely.
+In some cases, that means training can’t be 100% personalized for every role, but overall, it should be easy to apply what’s learned.

-An example of this is training about different reports and dashboards in a medical application.
-The primary user might be a registered nurse (RN) which means the training could be tailored to them specifically.
+An example is training about different reports and dashboards in a medical application.
+The primary user might be a registered nurse (RN), which means the training could be tailored to them specifically.

-A physician might also take the same training, though, in which case it’s not 100% tailored to them.
-Especially if they’re an extremely small audience that doesn’t justify creating a specific training for them.
-It could still be very relevant to them even though it’s not tailored to them specifically.
+However, physicians might also take the same training, which is not 100% tailored to them, especially if they’re an extremely small audience.
+This doesn’t justify creating specific training for them, but it could still be relevant to them even though it’s not tailored to them.

-Not all employees have the same job or even do their job in the same way.
+Not all employees have the same job or even do their jobs similarly.
 Another technical training example is a new process for clocking into work.
-Field employees might use a time clock whereas office employees might use their computer.
-It would be terribly wasteful and irrelevant if an office employee had to learn about the time clock.
-They’re likely to tune out completely and miss what’s important to them.
+Field employees might use a time clock, whereas office employees might use their computers.
+It would be wasteful and irrelevant if an office employee had to learn about the time clock.
+They’ll likely tune out entirely and miss what’s important to them.

 That is what relevance in corporate training is.
 And creating training focused on relevance first has a transformative impact on how employees are trained.